UPS Airlines: Hot-spare program

 As a safeguard against failure of service resulting from weather, mechanical failure, or any unexpected reasons, for most of its existence, UPS Airlines has operated a "hot-spare" contingency program.
 Similar in intent to the scrambling of military aircraft, the hot-spare program is designed for a flight crew to takeoff with an empty aircraft within 30 minutes of a request for service.
 At any given time, 14 different aircraft are designated at 7 UPS Airlines hubs, equalizing flight distance and time between locations.
 Four of the six aircraft types flown by the airline are used for hot-spare service (excluding the 747-400 and 747-8).

 To ensure that an aircraft can be flight-ready within 30 minutes, hot-spare aircraft are preflighted and fueled ahead of time.
 In 2014, UPS launched 275 hot spares in total, allowing 1.5 million packages to make service on time, making almost $32 million in revenue.

 Continuous descent approach (CDA)

 As of 2009, UPS Airlines was experimenting with a Global Positioning System-based landing procedure, called continuous descent approach at the Worldport, replacing the traditional holding pattern and step-wise descent.
 CDA is used to reduce the time and fuel needed to approach a runway and land by eliminating the need to alternatively reduce and increase throttle to descend and level off.
 UPS Airlines estimates that this procedure saves an average of 250 to 465 lbs (110 to 210 kilograms) of fuel per flight.
 CDA is part of the Federal Aviation Administration's long-term "Next-Gen" air traffic control plan.

 Accidents and incidents

-UPS Airlines has experienced two fatal crashes which resulted in four fatalities.
+UPS Airlines has experienced three fatal crashes, which resulted in at least sixteen fatalities.